ana-melissa/codepath-prework/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app!
+- [ ] Identifying pictures inside each box.
+- [ ] Website with image background.
+- [ ] Additional buttons with the same functions and new playback tones.

 ## Video Walkthrough (GIF)